 HONORS AND AWARDS

-In recognition of efforts made to focus attention on the need for change in Foreign Language education in Connecticut schools.
+In recognition of efforts made to develop a new paradigm for Foreign Language education in Connecticut schools.

 April 2000 and April 2005